anezih/PdfMetadataEditor/README.md

 ## Metadata Editor

 - Title, Author, Subject, Keywords, Creator, Creation Date and Modification Date metadata fields can be edited.

+## OCR

+- Allows user to perform OCR on the loaded PDF file.

 Available at: https://anezih.github.io/PdfMetadataEditor